CredentialEngine/Import_From_Registry/README.md

 https://visualstudio.microsoft.com/vs/community/

 ## Updates
+### May 27, 2022 Release Update
+Generally when doing an import, all of the organizations should be done first.
+An issue was reported that can occur when credentials are imported before the organizations.
+An update was made to identity a possible issue and prevent any errors.

+There were a number of database updates:
+- Added Reference.Framework, and Reference.FrameworkItem which are replacing Reference.Frameworks (the latter has not been removed yet).
+Entity.ReferenceFramework had the property: ReferenceFrameworkId renamed to ReferenceFrameworkItemId.
+The latter is a foreign key to [Reference.FrameworkItem].Id
+- CredentialStatusTypeId was added directly on the Credential table.
+Previously it was a generic property stored in Entity.Property.
+- Codes.EntityTypes - add IsTopLevelEntity for all entities such as Credential, Organization, etc. that are top level resources in the registry (that is have a CTID and do not have a parent entity).

 ### May 17, 2022 Release Update
 A connection string was missing from the April 27, 2022 release.
 The previous release zip file was removed, and a new one (**CTI.Import_22-04-26_UpdatedConfig.zip**) was added with the missing connection string for **ceExternalData**.